 There are some absolutely thrilling moments that are achieved through the show’s technical aspects.
 Director John Tiffany is given the most stunning tools to create a complicated world that the famous Potter characters inhabit.
-Led by set designer Christine Jones, lighting designer Neil Austin and sound designer Gareth Fry, so much of the show is punctuated with surreal touches, with a flourishing of visual and auditory thrills to button the end of each act.
+Led by set designer Christine Jones, lighting designer Neil Austin and sound designer Gareth Fry, so much of the show is punctuated with surreal touches, a flourishing of visual and auditory thrills to button the end of each act.

 While the show is loaded with sound that literally shakes the earth beneath you, along with creating a world that does not stay grounded (Jamie Harrison is credited with the great illusion and magic work), so many honest touches of Rowling’s multi-layered characters are wonderful.